scionproto/scion/doc/ControlPlanePKI.md

 time that the revoked certificates expires.
 Additionally, the distribution points can be queried about a specific certificate.

-ASes periodically query at least one distribution point of all valid certificate in their trust store.
-Verifiers then ask the local certificate server about the state of a certificate.
+ASes periodically query at least one distribution point of all valid certificates in their trust store.
+Relying parties ask their local certificate server about the state of a certificate.
 In case they do not trust their certificate server for this, they can query the distribution points themselves.

-Distribution points must only be queried if they are an authoritative AS in their ISD.
+A distribution point must only be queried if it is an authoritative AS in the ISD.

 ### Revocation Note Registration